IBM/ibm-cloud-functions-action-trigger-rule/README.md

-# OpenWhisk 101 - Your first Action, Trigger, and Rule
+# OpenWhisk building block - Your first Action, Trigger, and Rule

 Simple demo showing OpenWhisk actions, triggers, and rules.
 Created for the [Build a cloud native app with Apache OpenWhisk webinar](https://developer.ibm.com/tv/build-a-cloud-native-app-with-apache-openwhisk/).